Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/exercises.md

 ## Changing the predator-prey reaction

 Both our particle simulator and the Gray-Scott model used a reaction *A* + 2*B* → 3*B* to represent a predator-prey dynamics of sorts.
-But there is no reason *a priori* why we would have used this reaction; instead, we could have modeled the simpler reaction *A* + *B* → 2*B*, in which a predator molecule collides a prey molecule and the prey molecule changes into a predator.
+But there is no reason *a priori* why we would have used this reaction; instead, we could have modeled the simpler reaction *A* + *B* → 2*B*, in which a predator molecule collides with a prey molecule, and the prey molecule changes into a predator.
 Because this reaction only requires the collision of two particles, it would be more frequent than the reaction *A* + 2*B* → 3*B* if all else is equal.

 **Exercise:** Adapt the particle-based simulation that we introduced earlier in a [tutorial](turing-cellblender) to replace the reaction *A* + *B* → 3*B* with *A* + *B* → 2*B*.
 Play around with the system's reaction rate parameters; are you still able to generate patterns?
 {: .notice--success}